 The ride lasts about 45 minutes and offers fantastic photo opportunities.
 As one traveler noted, “The cable car was a good way to see the area,” and the views help you appreciate the city’s layered complexity—from the dense urban core to the outskirts.

-- Santo Domingo: City Highlights Guided Bike Tour
+- Santo Domingo: Colonial City Bike Rental

 The Santo Domingo Train and Final Wrap-Up